-For some parents this is no big deal.
-They have an open bed policy and it doesn’t matter where their toddler sleeps and long as their toddler is sleeping.
-For other parents, alone time is crucial.
-That means having a kid that stays put.
-It also means another round of sleep training.
+For some parents, this is no big deal.
+They have an open bed policy and it doesn’t matter where their toddler sleeps as long as their toddler is sleeping.
+For other parents, alone time is crucial, and learning how to keep a toddler in bed is a top priority.
+Enter another round of sleep training.

 The Sleep Schedule

-Make sure your kid is primed to know what you are expecting.
+Make sure your kid knows what you expect from them.
 Explain that big beds are for big kids and they are perfect for sleeping.
 You can make a sticker chart for stay-in-bed rewards if you’re into that kind of thing.
 In terms of the bed itself, make sure that it has all the great stuff they remember from their crib, except for the spit-up stink.